 CLUBS INVOLVED IN THE TRAVIS CUP

 The Travis Cup expanded to a four club format in 1996 with the addition of Pennhills Club of Bradford, PA.
-Three years later, Cherry Hill Club, of southern Ontario, joined the Travis Cup as the fifth club.
-From that point on, each team consisted of 16 players: men’s champion, men’s championship runnerup, men’s senior champion, men’s super-senior champion, women’s champion, women’s senior champion, both men’s and women’s A, B, C, & D flight players, junior champion, and golf professional.
-The competition format would involve individual matches for the champions and four-ball matches for the handicap flights and Pro/Junior pairings.
+Three years later, Cherry Hill Club, of southern Ontario, joined as the fifth club.
+From that point on, each team has 16 players: men’s champion, men’s championship runnerup, men’s senior champion, men’s super-senior champion, women’s champion, women’s senior champion, both men’s and women’s A, B, C, & D flight players, junior champion, and golf professional.
+The competition format is match-play, in recognition of predominant amateur competition during the days of Walter J. Travis, with individual matches for the champions and four-ball matches for the handicap flights and Pro/Junior pairings.

 With Pennhills Club leaving the event in 2010, the Travis Cup currently involves Cherry Hill Club, Lookout Point Country Club, Orchard Park Country Club, and Stafford Country Club.